codefellows/code-challenges/odometer/README.md

 > What is an odometer?

 An odometer is an numerical display used to calculate mileage traveled in a vehicle.
-The display has a maximum length of digits and it always displays an integer for a given digit position.
+The display has a maximum length of digits and it always displays a single digit integer for a given digit position.
 For example, a sample odometer starts at `000000` and when 1 mile is driven it displays `000001`, and continues until all possible digits display a maximum value of `999999`.
 In this scenario we require an odometer that can add an extra digit to display `1000000`.

 > What values will the list contain?